-The design brief for these tools and other Lowfat Roubo products is one of simplicity and economy in either materials or components, or sometimes both.
-I have a number of gauges in my everyday tool kit; some fancy and extremely accurate for generating baselines for dovetailing or shoulder lines for joinery and some for less critical early stage marking out.
-This matched pair will cater for both extremes.
+The design brief for these tools and other Lowfat Roubo products is one of simplicity and economy.
+I have a number of gauges in my everyday tool kit; some fancy and extremely accurate and some for less critical early stage marking out.
+This matched pair will cover all bases.
 The beams are married to the stocks early on in the making and are made to be a loose friction fit whichever way round they are used.
-Most adjustments can be made while holding the beam in one hand and advancing the stock with a flick or push of the thumb in one direction or by allowing gravity to work for you in the other.
+Most adjustments can be made while holding the beam in one hand and advancing the stock with a flick of the thumb or by allowing gravity to work for you in the other.
 The screw fasteners have a leather pad on the end to resist marking the beam when tightened and to achieve a firm and reliable setting.
-I recommend you make sure the screw is fully retracted into the stock when swapping the beam round.

 A perfect match

-This matched pair are made from English walnut and consist of one pin/pencil gauge and one cutting gauge.
+These matched pairs consist of one V2 pin style Marking Gauge and one Cutting Gauge.
 The beams are made from the same blank and so are the stocks.
-The mating components are separated by a saw cut and a few shavings so the grain is matched as close as is possible.
-Use the hyperlinks for the full spec on these tools.
+The mating components are separated by a saw cut and a few shavings so the grain is matched as closely as is possible.